MicrosoftDocs/azure-docs/articles/azure-functions/functions-create-vnet.md

 1. On the **New** page, search for *service bus*.
 Then select **Create**.

-1. On the **Basics** tab, use the following table to configure the settings.
+1. On the **Basics** tab, use the following table to configure the service bus settings.
 All other settings can keep the default values.

     | Setting      | Suggested value  | Description      |
     | ------------ | ---------------- | ---------------- |